Performance Comparison: Apple And Competitors In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 -

-With a relatively high Price to Sales ratio of 8.49, which is 3.24x the industry average, the stock might be considered overvalued based on sales performance.
+The Price to Sales ratio of 8.6, which is 3.2x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.

 -